geoschemas-org/commoncore/README.md

 * related queries (SPARQL)
 * related services associated with the above
 * related JSON-LD frames
+* potential JSON schema files
+* example data graphs
 * connects the above to resolvable and established references of associated goals and patterns

 The reason?

-It is proposed that SHACL and some associated technology like framing can help express some aspects of FAIR principles to this sector.
-This is an exploration of that idea.
+SHACL, frames and other elements express the structure of a graph.
+Additionaly they can connect these assets to aspects of FAIR principles or other related principes.
+This can aid in the discovery and description of the intended goals of these assets.

 ## PAC is NOT